StephanTie/scriptcase_prod/README.md

 project1.domain.com -> 111.222.333.444

+Step 4 - Copy .env.template to .env and change the .env file

+cp .env1.template .env
-Step 4 - Copy .env.template to .env and change the .env file cp .env.template .env edit .env file and change all the items that have a mark changeme.
+edit .env file and change all the items that have a mark <changeme> and <domain.com>.
 Do not change the other settings.
 Do this later after the first initial run works

 Step 5 Run install for project1